schldwcht/nos.nl-news-in-pictures/README.md

 ## Minimal requirements
 * A system running PHP version 7.2+
 * php-mbstring enabled
-* Storage for the photos, about 10Mb per day
+* Storage for the photos, at least 10Mb per day depending on the selected resolution
 * Optional: A picture frame device with a slideshow function, a Raspberry PI can be used for this as well in combination with a monitor.
 We bought an 8-inch monitor on https://www.beetronics.nl/8-inch-monitor (not cheap, but better than the ones we ordered via Amazon).

 ## Known limitations